Hi there music junkie! Welcome to my list of music genres.

 …it starts to seem pretty complicated.
 Like a committee of old men sat down and deliberated over its invention.

-But it doesn’t seem anywhere near as complicated when you say that it just kind of happened, in Jamaica, in the late 1950s.
+But it doesn’t seem anywhere near as complicated when you say that it just happened, in Jamaica, in the late 1950s.

 And that’s why ska got so popular so quickly, because it just happened, and it was exciting.